Nitrogen Availability from Liquid Swine and Dairy Manure: Results of On-Farm Trials in Minnesota

 The research would not have been possible without the cooperation of the following 13 Minnesota farm families – we deeply appreciate their involvement.
 Farmer cooperators and county: Gregory Read, Mower; Michael Heim, Winona; Kevin Lindeman, McLeod; Dennis Coleman, Watonwan; Brian Waage, Steele; Karl/Jim Dieball, Sibley; Mike Krenik, LeSueur; David Kolb, Stearns; Donald Schliep, Goodhue; Andy Schiller, Redwood; Brian Hanson, Rice; Craig Mensink, Fillmore; David Malakowsky, Blue Earth.

-This research and outreach effort was supported by funds from the Minnesota Pollution Control Agency-USEPA Federal 319 Program, the University of Minnesota Extension Service, and USDA-ARS.
+This research and outreach effort was supported by funds from the Minnesota Pollution Control Agency-USEPA Federal 319 Program, the University of Minnesota Extension, and USDA-ARS.

 Selected nitrogen forms and transformations